www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_job_posts.md

 | Parameter | Description |
 |-----------|-------------|
 | per_page | Return up to this number of objects per response.
+Must be an integer between 1 and 500.
 Defaults to 100.
 | page | A cursor for use in pagination.
 Returns the n-th chunk of `per_page` objects.
 | content | If present, will return the text of the job post as posted to the external job board.
 | questions | If present, will return an array of questions associated with this job post.
-| created_before | Return only job posts that were created before this date.
-Date must be in in [ISO-8601] (#general-considerations) format.
+| created_before | Return only job posts that were created before this timestamp.
+Timestamp must be in in [ISO-8601] (#general-considerations) format.
-| created_after | Return only job posts that were created after this date.
-Date must be in in [ISO-8601] (#general-considerations) format.
+| created_after | Return only job posts that were created after this timestamp.
+Timestamp must be in in [ISO-8601] (#general-considerations) format.
-| updated_before | Return only job posts that were updated before this date.
-Date must be in in [ISO-8601] (#general-considerations) format.
+| updated_before | Return only job posts that were updated before this timestamp.
+Timestamp must be in in [ISO-8601] (#general-considerations) format.
-| updated_after | Return only job posts that were updated after this date.
-Date must be in in [ISO-8601] (#general-considerations) format.
+| updated_after | Return only job posts that were updated after this timestamp.
+Timestamp must be in in [ISO-8601] (#general-considerations) format.

 <br>
 [See noteworthy response attributes.](#the-job-post-object)